 You can apply for an EMT certification program as soon as you finish high school or receive your GED.
 To get your EMT certification, you must be at least 18 years of age.
 You can take just the EMT certification class at a local college.
 In addition, many colleges offer an Emergency Medical Services Associate in Science degree.

 To obtain EMT-B certification, you must be at least 18 years of age.
 All applicants must pass a criminal background check.
 Completion of a state-approved EMT-B or I/85 course within the last 2 years.
 Successful psychomotor exam completion.
-Applicants must pass the NREMT cognitive exam
+Applicants must pass the National Registry of Emergency Medical Technicians (NREMT) cognitive exam.
+Also, a current Healthcare Provider BLS certification is required.

 To become an EMT Paramedic, you must possess a current EMT-B or higher certification.
-Applicants must complete a state-approved EMT Paramedic course, psychomotor exam and NREMT
+Applicants must complete a state-approved EMT Paramedic course, psychomotor exam, and NREMT cognitive exam.